Courtney Love: 1988–1991: Beginnings of Hole

-With no wave, noise rock and grindcore bands being major influences on Love, Hole's first studio album, Pretty on the Inside, captured an abrasive sound and contained disturbing, graphic lyrics, described by Q as "confrontational [and] genuinely uninhibited".
+With no wave, noise rock, and grindcore bands being major influences on Love, Hole's first studio album, Pretty on the Inside, captured an abrasive sound and contained disturbing, graphic lyrics, described by Q as "confrontational [and] genuinely uninhibited".
 The record was released in September 1991 on Caroline Records, produced by Kim Gordon of Sonic Youth with assistant production from Gumball's Don Fleming; Love and Gordon had met when Hole opened for Sonic Youth during their promotional tour for Goo at the Whisky a Go Go in November 1990.
 In early 1991, Love sent Gordon a personal letter asking her to produce the record for the band, to which she agreed.

 Pretty on the Inside received generally positive critical reception from indie and punk rock critics and was named one of the 20 best albums of the year by Spin.
 It gained a following in the United Kingdom, charting at 59 on the UK Albums Chart, and its lead single, "Teenage Whore", entered the UK Indie Chart at number one.
 The album's feminist slant led many to tag the band as part of the riot grrrl movement, a movement with which Love did not associate.
 The band toured in support of the record, headlining with Mudhoney in Europe; in the United States, they opened for the Smashing Pumpkins, and performed at CBGB in New York City.

-During the tour, Love briefly dated the Smashing Pumpkins frontman Billy Corgan and then the Nirvana frontman Kurt Cobain.
+During the tour, Love briefly dated Smashing Pumpkins frontman Billy Corgan and then the Nirvana frontman Kurt Cobain.
 The journalist Michael Azerrad states that Love and Cobain met in 1989 at the Satyricon nightclub in Portland, Oregon.
 However, the Cobain biographer Charles Cross gives the date as February 12, 1990; Cross said that Cobain playfully wrestled Love to the floor after she said that he looked like Dave Pirner of Soul Asylum.
-According to Love, she met Cobain at a Dharma Bums show in Portland, while Love's bandmate Eric Erlandson said that both he and Love were introduced to Cobain in a parking lot after a concert at the Hollywood Palladium on May 17, 1991.
+According to Love, she met Cobain at a Dharma Bums show in Portland, while Love's bandmate Eric Erlandson said that he and Love were introduced to Cobain in a parking lot after a concert at the Hollywood Palladium on May 17, 1991.
 In late 1991, Love and Cobain became re-acquainted through Jennifer Finch, one of Love's friends and former bandmates.
 Love and Cobain were a couple by 1992.

 1992–1995: Marriage to Kurt Cobain, Live Through This and breakthrough

-Shortly after completing the tour for Pretty on the Inside, Love married Cobain on Waikiki Beach in Honolulu, Hawaii, on February 24, 1992.
+Shortly after completing the tour for Pretty on the Inside, Love married Cobain on Waikiki Beach on February 24, 1992.
 She wore a satin and lace dress once owned by the actress Frances Farmer, and Cobain wore plaid pajamas.
 During Love's pregnancy, Hole recorded a cover of "Over the Edge" for a Wipers tribute album, and recorded their fourth single, "Beautiful Son", which was released in April 1993.
-On August 18, the couple's only child, a daughter, Frances Bean Cobain, was born in Los Angeles.
+On August 18, 1992, the couple's only child, a daughter, Frances Bean Cobain, was born in Los Angeles.
 They relocated to Carnation, Washington, and then Seattle.